Antisemitism in health care: COVID-19 pandemic

 Several reports documented conspiracy theories blaming Jews for "engineering and profiting from the COVID-19 pandemic".
 Hate groups falsely labeled Jews as "being a main vector of the virus".
 The US Federal Bureau of Investigation put out alerts regarding the possible threat of far-right extremists who were intentionally spreading COVID-19 misinformation which assigned blame to Jews and Jewish leaders.
 Flyers were spread in Germany blaming Jews for the pandemic.
 According to a study carried out by the University of Oxford in early 2020, nearly one-fifth of respondents in England believed to some extent that Jews were responsible for creating or spreading the virus with the motive of financial gain.
-Peter Hotez detailed in a 2023 journal article the convergence of antivaccine sentiment and antisemitism, where he reported on being targeted, this convergence was also detailed in a British cross-sectional study published in December 2023.
+Peter Hotez detailed in a 2023 journal article the convergence of anti-vaccine sentiment and antisemitism, where he reported on being targeted, this convergence was also detailed in a British cross-sectional study published in December 2023.